 We are open for both individual visits and Group Tours of 10-30 people.

-Our Gardens and Tea Room are open throughout February 11-4pm (closed Saturdays) and on set days April to August.
-Please see our website www.raveningham.com for opening days & times.
+Our Gardens are open throughout February to celebrate our famous snowdrop season from 11-4pm (closed Saturdays) and on set days May to September.
+Please see our website www.raveningham.com for opening days, times & admission costs.

 Friends of Raveningham Gardens